Kenzo had been paralyzed in all four legs for two weeks.

 Like any alternative medicine, in specific urgent cases or in the case of certain disabling diseases, naturopathy cannot replace traditional treatments.
 However, it can work complementary to traditional treatments and may even improve their effectiveness.

 Natural Antibiotics for Dogs and Cats

-Colloidal silver for animals is a natural antibiotic agent that is very effective in fighting a variety of non-urgent infections caused by bacteria in cats and dogs.
+Colloidal silver for animals is a natural antibiotic agent that is very useful.
+It helps promote the immune system even during a variety of non-urgent infections caused by bacteria in cats and dogs.